Contargo/iris/README.md

 #Prerequisites
- - MySQL/MariaDb 5.5 or higher
+ - MariaDb 5.5 or higher
  - Maven 3 or higher
  - JDK 8 or higher